AlecJ17/DBS311FinalAssignment/README.md

     This part of the project is satisfied by creating a combination of javascript, html, and css file.
     Run **"node app.js"** locally or for much easier access use this link to see how this part is implemented **https://dbs-311-final-
     assignment-78ox-5jm1ty3sk-alecs-projects-7c3a0dec.vercel.app/**.
     This is the most crucial part of this project because almost all of the task are in this website.
-You can retrieve, modify/update and delete all of the students here.
+This project makes the endpoint testing much more easier because you can retrieve, modify/update and delete all of the students here without doing a more complex API test.

 - 4. **Data Visualization****: Created visualizations using MongoDB Charts to provide insights into student data, such as enrollment trends and grade distributions.